 To find out if redundant data collection is occurring, Swain recommends asking the following to anyone who requests that data be collected: "If I'm to collect data for you, I need to know: Why am I collecting it?
 What question will the data answer?
 And if I'm still collecting, why?
 What is our goal, have we met our goal, and when will we know we have met it?"

 Take an inventory of all the measures you collect, who is collecting the data, and what resources are being devoted to collecting it.

 Next, go to the "consumers" of that data — whoever is supposed to take action on it — and ask if they believe it is valid, if they believe it is important, and whether it should continue to be collected, Pronovost advises.

 "We did this exercise.
-It is eye-opening to see how much data being collected that the recipients believe is neither important or valid," he says.
+It is eye-opening to see how much data are being collected that the recipients believe is neither important nor valid," he says.

-Two examples of meaningless data collection include auditing operating room practices without clear specifications and collecting data on readmission to the intensive care unit within 30 days.
-"When we audited this measure, we found that readmissions were due to patients developing a new problem," he says.
+Two examples of meaningless data collection include auditing operating room practices with-out clear specifications and collecting data on readmission to the intensive care unit within 30 days.
+"When we audited this measure, we found that readmissions were due to patients developing a new problem," Pronovost says.
 "We changed the time from readmission to within 48 hours, and it was much more useful."